 - Line two baking sheets with baking paper.

-- Cream the butter and sugar (Beat vigorously with a spoon), together with the lemon zest until pale, then stir in the flours.
-Mix first with a spoon and then lightly with your hands until it comes together to a dough.
+- Stir in the wholemeal and white flours: first with a spoon and then lightly with your hands until it comes together to a dough.

 - The last scraps of the shortbread dough may just have to be an odd shape, but that is a cooks perk!